Professional Master's Program

 Looking for the Research Graduate Program?

 Welcome to the Atmospheric and Oceanic Sciences Master of Science Professional Program!

 We are excited to offer this 1-year, 30 credit M.S. program.
-Admissions are rolling for Fall 2022.
+Admissions are rolling for Fall 2023.
 Read on to learn more, check out our alumni profiles, and apply now!